Embraer C-390 Millennium: Design

 The aircraft is equipped with fully fly-by-wire flight controls combined with active sidesticks, which reduces the crew's workload over conventional counterparts and permits load factors up to 3g.
-An autothrottle system is also installed.
+An autothrottle system is installed.
 The navigation systems, which were largely supplied by Thales Group, include an Inertial Navigation System (INS), GPS, and Collision Avoidance System (TCAS) transponder.
 It is fitted with SELEX Galileo's Gabbiano tactical radar, capable of GMTI, SAR, ISAR, SART modes amongst others.
-For self-defense purposes, an Elbit Systems-supplied directional infrared countermeasures suite is also typically installed.
+For self-defense purposes, an Elbit Systems-supplied directional infrared countermeasures suite is typically installed.
 An integrated onboard maintenance system actively monitors the health of the overall aircraft and various subsystems at all times.